- Writer: Marv Wolfman

 Page 1: From the top down we have the Monitor, Alex Luthor and Harbinger.
 The Monitor mentions Alex growing in “the space of days” but it’s actually been hours since he arrived in Earth-1.

 Page 2 – Panel 1: The Monitor explains the stars that glitter within Alex’s shadows – he is both positive and negative matter at the same time.

 Page 2 – Panel 2: The Monitor muses about how Alex’s state came to be but, like many of his questions, we never get an answer.

 Page 2 – Panels 12 to 14: Poor old Harbinger, forced to betray the being to whom she owes her life.

 Page 3 – Panel 1: Back with the enemy we have Harbinger, the bad guy’s silhouette and Psycho Pirate.

-Page 3 – Panels 3 to 5 The enemy’s speech shown in white on black isn’t very clear; while I’ve no intentions to go through the collected edition of Crisis, this is one area where it’s recolouring really helps as you can see on the image below which compares the two scenes (click to make it bigger.)
+Page 3 – Panels 3 to 5: The enemy’s speech shown in white on black isn’t very clear; this is one area where the recolouring in the Collected Edition really helps as you can see on the image below which compares the two scenes (click to make it bigger.)